Is Sibling Rivalry Secretly a Request for More Attention?

 Here are a few powerful ways to respond:

-Even 10–15 minutes of undivided attention with each child (no phone, no multitasking) can make a huge difference.
-Kids who feel emotionally filled up don’t need to compete for your attention as much.Lead with emotion, not correction
+Even 10–15 minutes of undivided attention with each child (no phones, no multitasking) can make a world of difference.

-Instead of jumping straight to “Stop fighting!”, try:
+Instead of “Stop fighting!” try:

 “Sounds like you both feel frustrated.
 Let’s figure this out together.”

-When kids feel emotionally understood, their nervous system settles—and the fighting often does too.Create a safe space for weekly check-ins
+When kids feel emotionally understood, their nervous system settles—and the fighting often does too.

-A short family check-in each week—where everyone shares one hard thing and one good thing—can help normalize emotional expression.
-It gives kids a way to speak up before they blow up.Watch for “good kid vs. bad kid” dynamics
+A short family check-in—where everyone shares one hard thing and one good thing—can normalize emotional expression and help kids speak up before they blow up.

 The Real Question Isn’t “Who Started It?”

-It’s: “What Are They Trying to Tell Me?”
+“What Are They Trying to Tell Me?”

-It’s often about something way more important:
+It’s often about something deeper:

 “Am I still important to you?”